 I grilled one of them just the way I usually grill eggplants, brushing it first with a mixture of olive oil and balsamic vinegar.
-It turned out wonderful, and then it occurred to me that a large zucchini does resemble eggplant, and since eggplant pizza is a big hit around here, I could try making zucchini pizza.
+It turned out wonderful, and then it occurred to me that a large zucchini does resemble an eggplant, and since eggplant pizza is a big hit around here, I could try making zucchini pizza bites.

-- 1 extra-large zucchini (total weight about 1 lb.), unpeeled
+- 1 extra-large zucchini, total weight about 1 lb., unpeeled

-- 1 teaspoon kosher salt (for salting)
+- 1 teaspoon kosher salt for salting

-- Olive oil spray (make your own using a spray bottle)
+- Olive oil spray

-- 2 oz sharp cheddar cheese, grated
+- 2 oz shredded mozzarella

-- Slice the zucchini into ½-inch-thick slices.
+- Slice the zucchini into 1/2-inch-thick slices.
 Place on a large plate and sprinkle with the salt.
 Allow to stand at room temperature for 30 minutes.

 - Preheat oven to 450 degrees F. Line a baking sheet with foil and spray it with olive oil spray.